MarkLundager/AdventOfCode2024/README.md

 ```

 4. Create config.h file in repository at root directory
-5. Add the line "#define SESSIONID ("you're advent of code sessionid") this allows for automatic retrieval of your personal input.
+5. Add the line "#define SESSIONID "[Your session ID for Advent of code]" this allows for automatic retrieval of your personal input.
 Don't share your sessionid accidentally by forgetting to add config.h in gitignore...
    You can retrieve your session ID by going to advent of code, inspect the webpage, applications -> cookies -> session.
 Copy the value into the config.h file.
 Please don't share this session ID with anyone.

  in Config.h: